 The Week Ahead

-It’s a busy week ahead on the Eurozone economic calendar.
+It’s another particularly quiet and shortened week ahead on the economic calendar.

 This article was originally posted on FX Empire